11 Weeds With Fuzzy Leaves

 The weed grows in various soil types and thrives in full or partial sun.
 It can spread aggressively in disturbed areas by reseeding itself, and it’s common to see the plant growing along railroads and roadsides, in abandoned fields, waste areas, and disturbed open woods.

 There are many similar broadleaf plants, mostly with hairy leaves, that are commonly called fleabane.
-The majority of these weeds with hairy leaves are species of Erigeron.
+The majority of these weeds are species of Erigeron.

 Hairy Fleabane (Conyza bonariensis, Erigeron bonariensis)